 In 1983, Roger Lunstra - the original inventor - became the sole owner of Tiger.
 For the first time, Tiger was on its own, in its own building, with its own staff, and the inventor was able to devote full resources to Tiger.
 In the spring of 1985, Tiger hosted all of its dealers in Sioux Falls and demonstrated the equipment.
 The dealers left excited and motivated, and they began to sell the mowers with a frenzy.
 Monthly sales began to rise at a rate of 26% to 33%, businesses were asking to become Tiger dealers and customers were calling for more information.

 In the summer of 1987, Tiger received an order for 200 mowers from the state of West Virginia.
 One year later, the company purchased a new building, doubling its production and office space.
 During this period of growth, Roger Lunstra was approached by the Alamo Group, a company interested in purchasing the business.
 Alamo Group, a New York Stock Exchange company, had grown large because of its vision to acquire successful roadside mowing companies like Tiger.
 In 1994, Tiger joined the Alamo Group.
-With the addition of Tiger Corporation, Alamo Group has become one of the largest suppliers of mowing equipment to governmental agencies in the United States.
+With the addition of Tiger Mowers, Alamo Group has become one of the largest suppliers of mowing equipment to governmental agencies in the United States.